jarkonik/bevy_scriptum/book/src/lua/calling_script_from_rust.md

 fn main() {}
 ```

-We can also pass some arguments by providing a tuple as the last
+We can also pass some arguments by providing a tuple or `Vec` as the last
 `call_fn` argument.

 ```rust